privacy-tech-lab/gpc-optmeowt/README.md

 ## Running and Installing OptMeowt

 You can currently install OptMeowt to any Chrome-based web browser.
-While we do not currently support Firefox, we are diligently working on compatabilty across both Chrome-based browsers and Firefox.
+While we do not currently support Firefox, we are diligently working on compatibility across both Chrome-based browsers and Firefox.

 Note that though this extension has been thoroughly tested in Google Chrome, it should also run in other Chrome-based browsers including Vivaldi, Opera, Microsoft Edge, and Brave, amongst others.